 The problem is that my daughter loves to collect squishies.
 She always wants a different one (they come in hundreds and hundreds of shapes and sizes) and at a minimum of $5 a piece for the larger ones, it can add up fast.

-This cute owl squishy is over $8 on Amazon and the panda is nearly $15!
+This cute panda is nearly $10!
 Yes, it’s not terribly expensive for a fun little toy, but it can get expensive very quickly when they collect dozens of them.

 So I wanted to find a cheaper way to fulfill my daughter’s squishy obsession!